 • Decommissioned, 25 June 1946, Norfolk Navy Yard, Portsmouth, VA.

-• Struck from the Naval Register, 19 July 1946 and returned to the Maritime Commission
+• Struck from the Naval Register, 19 July 1946, title and custody transferred to the Maritime Commission

 • Final Disposition, scrapped in 1971 at Taiwan